cpldcpu/light_ws2812/light_apa102_AVR/README.md

-light_apa102 initial release
+light_apa102 v1.1
 ============

-Light weight library to control APA102 based LEDS and LED Strings on 8-Bit AVR microcontrollers.
+Light weight library to control APA102 and SK9822 based LEDS and LED Strings on 8-Bit AVR microcontrollers.
 This is a companion library to the light_weight_ws2812 library and uses an identical interface.

 To convert your code from the light\_ws2812 lib to the light\_apa102 lib simply do a search and replace of "ws2812" with "apa102".

-**!!Experimental initial release!!**

 Description
 ===========